 Samsung has finally released the latest iteration of its Galaxy Note series.
 The new series comes with the amazing Note 20 and Note 20 Ultra.
 Along with the amazing hardware specs, the phones comes with Android 10.
 At times, the software starts acting up.
-In this guide we will deal with critical software issues.
+In this guide, we will deal with critical software issues.
 Whose only solution is to install stock firmware on Note 20.
 There are times where a factory reset or other options don’t really help.
 Such as when you want to unroot your Android phone.
 Or the phone is stuck at boot at Samsung logo.
 Even if you moved to a custom firmware or recovery, now you want to go back to stock firmware you can use this guide on your Note devices.

 The Note 20 comes in Mystic Bronze, Green and Gray.
 Whereas, the Galaxy Note 20 Ultra comes in Mystic Bronze, Black and White.
-Note 20 has the screen size of 6.7 Inches and Note 20 Ultra has 6.9 Inches of the screen.
+Note 20 has a screen size of 6.7 Inches and Note 20 Ultra has 6.9 Inches of screen.
 Both phones have 20 MP front cameras, on the back Note 20 Ultra has 4 cameras.
 Whereas, the Galaxy Note 20 has 3.
-The ultra is packed with 4500 mAh of battery.
+The ultra is packed with a 4500 mAh of battery.
 The orthodox note 20 comes with 4300.
 The 120 Hz refresh rates give a fantastic smooth view even with fast scrolling.
 Note 20 has 8 GB of RAM and Note 20 Ultra has 12 GB RAM.

 There are two methods that can be used to install stock firmware on Note 20 and Note 20 Ultra.
 Both are official tools from Samsung.
 I will cover each method.
 The first one is via Samsung smart switch, while the other one is via ODIN.
 Let’s move on to the first method.

 Install Stock firmware on Note 20 via Smart Switch: